VuongMinhKhanh/Our-Hotel-Management-App/README.md

 5. **API Integration**
    - The system includes APIs for seamless data interaction and integration with external services.

+6. **Frontend Development**
+   - Built with HTML, CSS, and JavaScript for a friendly user interface.
+   - Utilizes Bootstrap framework to enhance user experience and easy CSS configuraion.

 ## Project Requirements